kandoo/beehive/README.md

 # Beehive
 A distributed messaging platform focused on simplicity.
-Our goal is to create a programming model that is almost identical to a centralized application yet can be automatically distribute and optimized.
+Our goal is to create a programming model that is almost identical to a centralized application yet can be automatically distributed and optimized.
 Beehive comes with built-in support for transactions, replication, fault-tolerance, runtime instrumentation, and optimized placement.